 We have concluded that it is in the interest of individual investors to join the Leigh Day claim.

-ShareSoc has set up an exclusive Forum for Leigh Day claimants and potential claimants to exchange views.
+ShareSoc has set up an exclusive Forum for Leigh Day claimants, potential claimants and ShareSoc Woodford Campaign members to exchange views.
 We will also be inviting lawyers from Leigh Day to provide Q&A and Zoom sessions if appropriate.
 Join our campaign to access and contribute to the forum.

 Forum discussions will be moderated.
 Libellous comments, threats, and discussion of privileged matters will not be permitted.
 Critical opinions are of course to be expected, but we ask contributors to be polite and observe basic courtesies.
 Comments which fail these tests will be removed.